tboy1337/multisocks/README.md

 python -m unittest discover tests
 ```

-## PyPI Package

-This project is available on PyPI: [multisocks](https://pypi.org/project/multisocks/)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.